wehs7661/ensemble_md/docs/getting_started.rst

 of ensemble of expanded ensemble.
 Other methods such as ensemble of alchemical metadynamics will be under development in the future.
-In our present implementation, `gmxapi`_, which is a higher level Python API of GROMACS, is used to launch GROMACS commands, but we will switch to `SCALE-MS`_ for this purpose in the future.
+In our present implementation, `gmxapi`_, which is a higher level Python API of GROMACS, is used to launch GROMACS commands, but we will switch to `SCALE-MS`_ for this purpose in the future when possible.

 .. _`gmxapi`: https://manual.gromacs.org/current/gmxapi/